altruios/namshubettulpa/public/namshubettuple/restructuring.md

 # RESTRUCTURING

 {
-`in this chapter we have a conversation with Falstine. a few critical choices are made here narratively: felix's relation to Falstine.
+`in this chapter we have a conversation with Flanagan. a few critical choices are made here narratively: felix's relation to Flanagan.
-Rossin's relation to Falstine.
+Rossin's relation to Flanagan.

 in any event - Felix is tasked by Falstine and others ( teachers?) to clean out the undernet.